gamesbook/protograf/docs/source/core_shapes.rst

   of the arms gets narrower; defaults to ``0.5`` (one-half)
 - *show_radii* - if ``True``, then lines are drawn from the Star centre to all of the points (inner and outer); default is ``False``
+- *slices* - a list of color values that will be used to color the triangles formed between the centre and the points of the rays

 Example 1.
 Default Star
 +++++++++++++++++++++++